 GLOBAL: The provRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 A provenanceRecordsRefPointer attribute that contains a relative selector pointing to a node containing a list of provenance records.
 These are related to the content selected via the selector attribute.